 Commission on Accreditation of Allied Health Education Programs

 9355 - 113th St. N, #7709

 To contact CoAEMSP:

 8301 Lakeview Parkway, Suite 111-312

 Rowlett TX 75088

 FAX (214) 703-8992

 People's lives often depend on the quick reactions and competent care of emergency medical technicians (EMTs) and paramedics.
 EMTs and paramedics provide this vital service as they care for and transport the sick or injured to a medical facility.
 Most career EMTs and paramedics work in metropolitan areas.
 Volunteer EMTs and paramedics are more common in small cities, towns, and rural areas.
-These individuals volunteer for fire departments, emergency medical services, medical transport companies, or hospitals.
-Employment for EMTs and paramedics is expected to grow.
-Job prospects should be good, particularly in cities and private ambulance services.
+These individuals volunteer for fire departments, emergency medical services, medical transport companies or hospitals.
+Employment for EMTs and paramedics is growing!
+Job prospects are good, particularly in cities, rural hospitals and private ambulance services.

-According to the U.S. Department of Labor, the average salary for an EMT Paramedic in Nebraska is between $46,00-$53,000.
+According to the U.S. Bureau of Labor Statistics, the mean salary for a Paramedic in Nebraska is between $46,00-$53,000.